7 year old boy hosts pet food drive to benefit the East Haven Animal Shelter

-7-year old Connor Vece is having a pet food drive at his house in East Haven today!
+EAST HAVEN, Conn.
+(WTNH) — 7-year-old Connor Vece is having a pet food drive in East Haven Saturday!
 He is collecting pet supplies and monetary donations for the East Haven Animal Shelter.

 After Connor and his mom talked about people who were less fortunate, he wondered about homeless animals.
 After finding out there are a lot of animals in need, it inspired him to start his own pet food drive.